-This honor society has an academic standard for acceptance.
+This club and honor society have an academic standard for acceptance.
 Please see your language teacher for more details.
 If you meet the standards of this group, you will be invited to join.

 Requirements to participate:

-- For TestosterTones – See Mr. Wolf for Audition information.
+- For TestosterTones – See Mr. Stenswold for Audition information.
 Students must attend scheduled rehearsals and performances.

 Members of the art club come together to make artwork, help others with artwork, and even raise funds for the community’s less fortunate.
 Every December, members hold a fundraiser that raises money for underprivileged women and children in the community.

 In the fall semester, St. Augustine Prep presents its annual school musical.
 Participation in the musical is open to any and all Prep students.
-Girls from neighboring high schools are also invited to join.
+Girls from our sister school are also invited to join.
 While each performer is expected to sing, dance and act, all levels of talent are welcome.
 Also, there is always a need for those with technical skills to serve on stage crew.
 As a member of the stage crew, one may be called upon to not only build, paint, or move scenery, but also work on aspects of both lighting and sound for the production.

 The Student Government is comprised of elected students who serve as the leaders of the student body.
 Each class has four representatives that work on class-specific events.
 There is also an Executive Committee of juniors and seniors.